T-statistic

-In statistics, the t-statistic is the ratio of the departure of the estimated value of a parameter from its hypothesized value to its standard error.
+In statistics, the t-statistic is the ratio of the difference in a number’s estimated value from its assumed value to its standard error.
 It is used in hypothesis testing via Student's t-test.
 The t-statistic is used in a t-test to determine whether to support or reject the null hypothesis.
 It is very similar to the z-score but with the difference that t-statistic is used when the sample size is small or the population standard deviation is unknown.
 For example, the t-statistic is used in estimating the population mean from a sampling distribution of sample means if the population standard deviation is unknown.
 It is also used along with p-value when running hypothesis tests where the p-value tells us what the odds are of the results to have happened.